GoraNetwork/developer-quick-start/README.md

 what example apps in this repository do; details can be gleaned from their source code.
 Another way is to run the node continuously for the duration of your development session.
-To start it with output to the terminal, change to the checkout directory and run: `GORACLE_CONFIG_FILE=./.goracle ./goracle docker-start`.
-To make it run in the background, add `--background` switch to the above command; to see node's log messages, run `docker logs goracle-nr-dev`.
+To start it with output to the terminal, change to the checkout directory and run: `GORA_CONFIG_FILE=./.gora ./gora docker-start`.
+To make it run in the background, add `--background` switch to the above command; to see node's log messages, run `docker logs gora-nr-dev`.

 **Warning!** *Do not add more nodes with non-zero stakes to this setup.
 It can break oracle consensus and stop request processing.*